MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search-additional-entities.md

 You can also configure other related site settings similar to the search configuration for default entities.
 For example, you can use the **Search/Filters** setting to configure additional entities and add a drop-down filter option to the global search.
 More information: [Site setting](search.md#related-site-settings)

-### Results page for additional entities
+### Record details page for additional entities

-The search result page is configured via a **Site Marker** named ```<entitylogicalname>_SearchResultPage```.
+The record details page is configured using a **Site Marker** named ```<entitylogicalname>_SearchResultPage```.

 For example, if your entity logical name is *nwind_products*, the site marker will be ```nwind_products_SearchResultPage```.
 The value of the site marker is the page that you want to open when that search result is selected.
-By default, a record ID is passed in the *id* querystring parameter to the search results page.
+By default, a record ID is passed in the *id* querystring parameter to the record details page.

-Ensure that your search results page has an entity form, or has logic written to show the search result details.
+Ensure that your record details page has an entity form, or has logic written to show the search result details.

+## Steps to configure search for additional entities

+To configure search for additional entities:

+1. [Enable additional entities search](#step-1-add-or-update-search-site-settings) for the first time by adding a new setting **Search/EnableAdditionalEntities** and set it to *true*.
+This is a one-time step that enables search for all custom entities.

+1. [Create **Portal Search** view](#step-2-create-or-verify-the-portal-search-view) for each additional entity with columns that needs to be searchable.
+Skip this step if you already have the view with correct columns for each entity.

+1. [Allow **Authenticated Users** Web Role access](#step-3-create-entity-permissions) to each additional entity, with at least read privileges to crawl and index the additional entity details.
+Skip this step if you already have the permissions configured for each entity.

+1. [Create a record details page](#step-4-add-record-details-webpage)  for each entity to show the details of the selected additional entity search result record selected from the search results page.
+Skip this step if you already have created separate results record details page for each entity.

+1. [Create a site marker](#step-5-add-a-site-marker-for-record-details-webpage) named *<entitylogicalname>_SearchResultPage* for each entity and bind it to the record details page created earlier with portals search feature.
+When users select a record for your additional entity from the search results page, your portal can use the marker to identify which web page to show with the details of the selected results record.
+Skip this step if you have already configured site marker binding each additional entity with respective record details page.

+> [!WARNING]
+> If you don't create a record details page, or if you don't bind the record details page with site marker for search, you won't be able to select the additional entity records from search results page to view the record details.

+The following walkthrough explains each step in detail with a sample database and solution to configure search for additional entities.

 ## Walkthrough - configure search for additional entities with sample database